SU_A_20

 [i] Volunteers?

-[r] Yes, volunteers.
-There is a man, his name is Hassan, he studied Arabic in Syria.
+[r] Yes volunteers.
+There is a man, his name is Hassan, He studied Arabic in Syria.
 He thinks it is important that people here also learn the Arabic language.
-With his company, a volunteer company, he tries to help many people.
-After that he made a big school.
-First it was a small school, now there are almost 100 children.
+He tries to help many people with his company, a volunteer company.
+Then he made a large school. first it was a small school, Now there are almost 100 children.
 100 children come to that school every Saturday.
 The city of Antwerp has promised them subsidies to help the project succeed.

 [i] Do you want to add something extra, say something important?

-[r] It is important to remember that when someone comes to Belgium or Europe, they know that there are still people living in their country.
-I live well here and can get a good job, but I will never forget the people in Syria.
-I’m not just saying this for refugees, or people from Syria.
-This is a message for all people from all over the world.
+[r] It is important to remember that when someone comes to Belgium or Europe, That person knows that there are still people in his country.
+I live well here and can get a good job, But I will never forget the people in Syria.
+I say this not only for refugees, or people from Syria, This is a message for all people from over All the world.
 Not especially for the refugees.
-There are many people there who don’t have food, or don’t have a man who can buy food.
-Because they are dead.
-There are families without a father, just the children and a woman.
+There are many people who have no food there, or Don’t have a man who can buy food.
+Because they are dead. there are families without father, Only the children and a woman.
 That is a big problem.
 There are no schools there.
-Now there are children of 11 years old who cannot read or write.
-I know that in a small village, sorry, I am now doing a long story.
-But I know a small project in a place near Turkey, which is in a small village.
+Now there are children of 11 years who cannot read or write.
+I know there in a small village, Sorry I’m telling a long story.
+But I know a small project in a place close to Turkey, That is in a small village.
 There are almost 2 classes.
-Every year there are two or three children who are born.
-Doctors go to university.
-But if there is no money, they want to close the school.
-There are no teachers to teach the children things.
-Few people live there.
-There is also no money to make something.
-There is no money for blackboard chalk.
-No books, that is a problem.
+Be every year there are two or three children who are born.
+Doctors are going to study at the university.
+But if there is no money, They want to close the school.
+There are no teachers to teach the children things. few people live there.
+There is also no money to make anything.
+For pen there is also no money.
+No books, that’s a problem.
 There are many smart people in Syria.
 I saw that in Germany.
 Doctors and engineers make everything big.
-In Syria we can’t do that, we have to think small there.
-But here everything is open.
+In Syria we can’t do that, there We think small.
+But everything is open here.
 If you want to study at the university, no problem go.
-You take a test and you can enrol at a university.
-For example.
-Here you can find everything.
+You take a test and you can register at a university. for example. here you will find everything.
 The government helps you to become stronger.